moritz155/ParallelPlots/README.md

 This Project is for the TU-Berlin Course "Julia Programming for Machine Learning"<br>
 Please make sure, that Julia `1.10` is used!

-This Module will return you a nice Makie Plot you can use to display your Data with [Parallel Coordinates](https://en.wikipedia.org/wiki/Parallel_coordinates)<br>
+This Module will return a nice Makie Plot you can use to display your Data using a [Parallel Coordinate Plot](https://en.wikipedia.org/wiki/Parallel_coordinates)<br>.
 <img src="test/projectile_simulation.png" width="500" />

+The package is heavily based on [Makie](https://docs.makie.org/).
+This is a data visualization tool that can be used to display various plots such as interactive 3d plots, static vector graphics or plots in a browser.
+Makie offers four backends that can be chosen from.
+This project uses [CairoMakie](https://docs.makie.org/stable/explanations/backends/cairomakie#CairoMakie) which is good for plotting vector graphics.
 ## Getting Started

 ### Install Dependencies & Use ParallelPlots